 When visiting a website, there are so many factors that can affect the psychology of the user.
-If visitors feel dissatisfied or having something makes them feel uncomfortable, they are more likely to click on “exit” button.
-With ecommerce website, it means that customers leave and don’t buy anything, also means no sales, no revenue.
+If visitors feel dissatisfied or having something that makes them feel uncomfortable, they are more likely to click on the “exit” button.
+With an eCommerce website, it means that customers leave and don’t buy anything, which also means no sales, no revenue.

-The important task of website owners should do is improving their site and ensures their customers will have a good experience on website.
-So, in order to help website owners can create a good website, this article will bring a research about ecommerce consumer psychology.
+The important task of website owners should do is improving their site and ensures their customers will have a good experience on the website.
+So, in order to help website owners can create a good website, this article will bring research about e-commerce consumer psychology.
 You will see what factors can impact consumer psychology and how it works through the numbers.

 - 93% of consumers consider visual appearance to be the key deciding factor in whether or not they make a purchase.